FamilyDAM/familydam-app/README.md

-FamilyD.A.M. | Digial Asset Manager for Families
+FamilyD.A.M. | Digital Asset Manager for Families
 ==============